|26th March |

 Playboy is shown free to air (or at least open to general entertainment subscribers) on UK satellite (and presumably cable).
 Ofcom have recently issued 3 statements restricting what can be shown on open TV.

-First the censors whinged about the Babe Channels, then they banned erotic thrillers and softcore erotica from general film channels.
-And most lately, they have been whinging about the free view advertising segments on the adult subscription
+whinged about the Babe Channels, then they banned erotic thrillers and softcore erotica from general film channels.
+And most lately, they have been whinging about the free view advertising segments on the adult subscription channels.

-Ofcom's basic policy is that any material created with the intention of sexual arousal, however mild, is banned from open TV.
-And for those that pay subscriptions for PIN protected adult specialist channels, then all you get for your money is
+policy is that any material created with the intention of sexual arousal, however mild, is banned from open TV.
+And for those that pay subscriptions for PIN protected adult specialist channels, then all you get for your money is lame softcore.

 A viewer complained about the strong language used in the programme.

 - Rule 1.14 (the most offensive language must not be broadcast before the watershed)

 - Rule 1.16 (prewatershed use of offensive language to be justified by context; frequent use to be avoided).

 The broadcaster stated that it had tried as far as possible to remove any unsuitable language.
 It also stated that the language used in the film was not frequent and was justified by the dramatic context.